A fan’s guide – the club from formation to today

-One half of the most bitter rivalry in MLS, the California Clásico, San Jose Earthquakes has the distinction of playing, and winning, the very first match in the league’s history.
+One half of what was the most bitter rivalry in MLS, the California Clásico, San Jose Earthquakes has the distinction of playing, and winning, the very first match in the league’s history.

-In March 2017, US men’s team plays at Avaya Stadium for the first time, a vital World Cup qualifier against Honduras – the women have already won two friendlies there, before crowds at or close to capacity of 18,000.
+In 2017, the US men’s team played at PayPal Park for the first time, a vital World Cup qualifier against Honduras – the women had already won two friendlies there, before crowds at or close to capacity of 18,000.

 Back in 1996, and that inaugural MLS, the team representing the de facto capital of Silicon Valley was San Jose Clash, its home ground Spartan Stadium.
 The contrast with Southern Californian rivals LA Galaxy was already stark.
 Spartan Stadium was by far the smallest in the league, holding barely over 30,000.
 Galaxy was based at the Rose Bowl, the 92,500-capacity arena that had just hosted a World Cup final.

 Nearly 30 years on, there’s still a more homely feel to San Jose than you’d find amid the razzmatazz and opulence of its Galaxy rival 260 miles south.

 The club became Earthquakes in 1999, a rebrand harking back to the old NASL days of the 1970s and George Best.
 Under-achieving San Jose Clash had imploded with its own clash of player personalities.

 Earthquakes brought in British-Canadian coach Frank Yallop, who had started his lengthy playing career at Ipswich under Bobby Robson.
 His first master stroke was to sign Landon Donovan on a loan deal from Bayer Leverkusen, joined by defender Jeff Agoos, on the DC United team that played in that first MLS game with San Jose before going on to win the title in 1996.

 Yallop’s assistant coach was Glasgow-born Dominic Kinnear, a former San Jose player and 54-time US international.